 Many adolescents engage in behaviors that put them at risk for HIV infection.
-According to the CDC, 37.4% of high school students reported being sexually active [108].
-Approximately 54.3% of currently sexually active high school students had not used a condom at last sexual intercourse; 1.2% had ever injected an illegal drug [108].
+According to the CDC, 39.5% of high school students have ever engaged in intercourse [97].
+Approximately 46.2% of currently sexually active high school students had not used a condom at last sexual intercourse; 2.8% had ever injected an illegal drug [97].
 Only 71% of U.S. high school districts have adopted a policy specifying that human sexuality is taught, and the content of these discussions may not provide adequate information on the subject.
-Furthermore, the American Academy of Pediatrics determined that school-based education and intervention programs do not provide the necessary opportunities of confidential discussions or targeted counseling [109].
+Furthermore, the American Academy of Pediatrics determined that school-based education and intervention programs do not provide the necessary opportunities of confidential discussions or targeted counseling [98].
 Healthcare professionals have a unique opportunity to intervene in this population to provide accurate and complete information on HIV transmission and risk reduction.